MerosCrypto/Meros/README.md

 If you're on a Debian based system, run `sudo apt-get install libsdl2-2.0`.
 For other Linux systems, please look up how to install the SDL2 libraries.

 main.nim doesn't do much.
-There is a miner and address generator under samples/, which are mains that were built to test new code, but are not suitable to be the main file, yet are also not suitable for deletion.
-Those should be swapped out with main.nim for testing/demoing Ember.
-Right now, it is a demo file for the Lattice.
+There is a miner and address generator under samples/ that can be swapped out with main.nim though in order to test/demo Ember.
+Right now, main.nim is a demo file for the Lattice.

 #### Contributing
 Ember will not have an ICO.
 Ember will not have a premine.
 Ember will be launched publicly and fairly.
 The only advantage one gets for contributing is being able to get to use the cryptocurrency one day.
 That said, I would love help and there is a [TODO](https://github.com/kayabaNerve/Ember/blob/master/TODO.md) file.